SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 main methods to use commands.

 Let's change the example we've built so far to use subcommands.
-I'm going to go back to the version from before we changed to long/short mode, but this isn't strictly necessary.
+I'm going to go back to the version from before we changed to long/short mode, but this isn't strictly necessary; you can continue with that version if you prefer.

 First, we'll rename our `Arguments` class to `ReadCommand` (just for clarity), and add another `using` statement: